ry4npw/dragonrealms-dobby/README.md

 ## Why the name?

 Dobby is a house elf (creatures that are sworn to serve their master wizards).
-This proxy is supposed to do a similar function, help you.
+This proxy is supposed to do a similar function, help you while playing DR.

 ## Why Java?